andyhorn/flutter_resizable_container/README.md

 The second child, containing the `BodyWidget`, is set to automatically expand to fill the available space via the default `ResizableSize.expand()` value.
 The third child, containing the `SidePanelWidget`, is set to a ratio of 0.75 with a minimum size of 100px.

-The `size` parameter gives a directive of how to size the child during its initial layout, resizing, and during screen size changes.
+The `size` parameter gives a directive of how to size the child during the initial layout, resizing, and screen size changes.
 See the [Resizable Size](#resizable-size) section below for more information.

 ### ResizableSize